Lawyer: Hussle lifted up neighborhood he was gunned down in - KESQ

 “He was no longer a gangbanger.
 He was a world-known recording artist and so much more,” the prosecutor said.
 “It really is a shame that his life was so brutally and coldly taken, on his own property, in his own neighborhood, by someone from his own gang.
 By somebody that he considered a friend.”

-McKinney downplayed this apparent motive for the shooting, and said it could not possibly have put Holder in the kind of heated, irrational state that would justify a charge less than first-degree murder.
+He said it gave Holder reason to fear for his life and safety.

-“This was a conversation between two homies, where one is trying to tell the other one that there’s some stuff going around about you that you might want to take care of,” McKinney said.
-“It was in the nature of advice.”
+“What if he calls you a snitch in a song, and names you?”
+Jansen said.

-McKinney emphasized that no one who observed the conversation thought there was any hostility or imminent danger.
+McKinney downplayed this apparent motive, calling it a calm conversation that was “in the nature of advice,” and saying no one who observed it thought there was any real hostility or imminent danger.

 “I submit to you that the motive for killing Nipsey Hussle had little or nothing to do with the conversation they had,” McKinney said.
 “There was already a preexisting jealousy or envy.”